rux-lang/docs/docs/installation.md

 ---

-## Fedora and COPR-based Distributions
+## Fedora and COPR-Based Distributions

 Enable the Rux COPR repository: